 - Play sports for fun instead of competition.

 How Can I Get Started With My New Fitness Program?

 Start small!
-If you haven’t exercised regularly before, begin with just 5 minutes of cardio each day.
-Once you get used to exercising, gradually add 15-20 minutes until you reach 60 minutes total.
-Keep track of your progress by writing down your weekly totals in a journal.
+If you haven’t exercised regularly, begin with just 5 minutes of cardio daily.
+Once you get used to exercising, gradually add 15-20 minutes until you reach 60 minutes.
+Keep track of your progress by writing your weekly totals in a journal.
 This simple act will motivate you to continue making healthy lifestyle choices.

 Can I Do Both Strength Training And Cardio At The Same Time?

 Yes.
 Although both activities require different amounts of effort, they don’t necessarily need to occur simultaneously.
 Instead, alternate between them throughout the day.
 For instance, you could spend half an hour doing resistance workouts then move onto cardio for another 45 minutes.
 Or you might decide to go straight to cardio without first doing strength training.
 Whatever works best for you.
 Just make sure not to overdo either activity.
 Too much exertion can cause injury.